We all played with them.

 Toys That You Can Build

 All children go through a stage of stacking, breaking down, or constructing creations, but not all kids become engineers.
-Building toys are excellent gifts for children, but more so for kids who like to build things.
+Building toys are excellent gifts for children, but even more so for many kids who like to build things.

 Building toys are designed to meet the needs of specific age groups helping them to improve, develop, and strengthen relevant skills at that age or milestone.
 There are ample building toys for your child at any growing age…for adults too.